This app needs access to the following sensors of your phone. No data is shared, everything is calculated on your device.

 where's that plane up there heading? βοΈ

-I wanted an app that would allow me to point my phone at the sky π€³ and tell me what I was looking at β but my attempts to code it from scratch failed miserably.
+I wanted an app that would allow me to point my phone at the sky π€³ and tell me what I was looking atβI tried to code it myself but put the project in the drawer again while trying to get the sky projection math to work.

-The app probably has the worst code quality, but it serves its purpose and tracks not just planes but almost everything in the sky π As an astronomy fan I've been using Skymap since years π but it lacks the planes and some info about what I'm looking at.
+The app probably has the worst code quality, but it serves its purpose and tracks not just planes but almost everything in the sky. π As an astronomy fan, I've been using Skymap for years, π but it lacks the planes and some info about what I'm looking at.
 That's why I made SkyAR.

 If you enjoy using it, please consider buying me a Ko-fi β β I have monthly server costs to cover.
 Thank you so much! π